Bill Hartman

-William Coleman Hartman Jr. (March 17, 1915 – March 16, 2006) was an American professional football running back in the National Football League (NFL) for the Washington Redskins.
+William Coleman Hartman Jr. (March 17, 1915 – March 16, 2006) was an American professional football player who was a running back in the National Football League (NFL) for the Washington Redskins.
 He played college football for the Georgia Bulldogs.

 Football career

-Hartman was born in Thomaston, Georgia in 1915.
+Hartman was born in Thomaston, Georgia, in 1915.
 He started playing football in Madison, Georgia, where his talents soon became evident.
 He played college football for the Georgia Bulldogs, starting in 1935.
 Hartman distinguished himself at both fullback and linebacker for the Bulldogs.
 His best game is considered to be his performance in a 7–7 tie against the Fordham Rams in 1936, which knocked Fordham out of contention for the Rose Bowl.

 In his final year in 1937, Hartman was an All-American and All-SEC player.
 He also became a punter, kicking the ball 82 yards against the Tulane Green Wave.
-He was drafted in the eighth round of the 1938 NFL Draft.
+He was selected in the eighth round of the 1938 NFL draft.
 After graduation, he signed with the Washington Redskins, who wanted him as a backup to Sammy Baugh.
 However, Baugh was injured in the preseason and Hartman started for the first six games of the season.
 He threw the winning pass in a 24–22 win over the Philadelphia Eagles in his first game in the NFL.